 Founded in 1951, incorporated in 1955 and granted a Royal Charter in 1969, the Australian Institute of Building (AIB) is an association of building professionals, associate professionals and technicians engaged in building practice, teaching or research throughout Australia and overseas.

-The mission of the Australian Institute of Building is to support members and advance the building and construction industry as the arbiter of knowledge and learning.
+The vision of the Australian Institute of Building is progressive, inclusive and recognised throughout the building and construction industry as the arbiter of knowledge and learning.

-In order to achieve our Mission, AIB will:
+In order to deliver our value proposition, AIB will:

 • Advance through learning